HIV / AIDS

 How would I get it?

-- Spread through unprotected oral, vaginal or anal sex with an infected partner
+- Spread through unprotected oral, vaginal and anal sex with an infected partner

 - Sharing of drug or steroid use equipment (needles, cookers, or pipes), and unprofessional tattooing

 What kind of symptoms could I have if I am infected?